President Biden Declares State Of Emergency In Florida After Surfside Condo Collapse

 The 12-story condo building has 136 units, and officials said 55 units on the northeast side were involved in the collapse.

 Miami-Dade Fire Rescue reported that 37 people have been rescued.
-Of those rescued, 35 were pulled from the still standing building and two from the rubble, including a 12-year-old boy.READ MORE: Condo Collapse: Despite Broken Pelvis After 4-Story Fall, Mom Pulls Daughter Out Of Rubble
+Of those rescued, 35 were pulled from the still standing building and two from the rubble, including a 12-year-old boy.READ MORE: Ongoing Rescue In Surfside: Work Can't Happen Fast Enough For Families

-According to Miami-Dade Mayor Daniella Levine Cava, 102 people are accounted for at this time.
+Miami-Dade Mayor Daniella Levine Cava said 159 people are not accounted for at this time and there have been four deaths.
+She added these numbers are fluid.

-The Miami-Dade Police Department said Thursday afternoon that 99 people are still unaccounted for.
-Some of the units are owned by vacationers and may not have been in the building at the time.

 Rescue crews are doing DNA tests with family members to identify victims.